-Tempe is home to 165 miles of alleys that are utilized for solid waste and recycling collection, bulk trash and green organics collection, utility work and as an access point for emergency vehicles.
+Tempe is home to 165 miles of alleys utilized for solid waste and recycling collection, bulk trash and green organics collection, utility work and access points for emergency vehicles.
 The Municipal Utilities Solid Waste and Recycling Services team is committed to keeping every mile safe, clean and in compliance with city code.

 Tempe city code requires residents to maintain their alleys from the end of their property line to the center of the alleyway.
-The guidelines help keep the alleys looking clean and well-kept, which is a deterrent for illegal dumping and other illegal activities.
-Code requirements also help ensure that city and emergency vehicles can safely maneuver through alleys.
-To see Tempe’s code requirements for alleys, click here
+The guidelines help keep the alleys clean and well-kept, which is a deterrent for illegal dumping and other activities.
+Code requirements also help ensure that city and emergency vehicles can maneuver safely through alleys.
+To view Tempe’s code requirements for alleys, click here

 Click here to report an alley concern or call Tempe 311 at 480-350-4311.